-A discussion should be held (and documented) with the individual and their employer to validate the individual’s previous learning, work experience, and current competence in relation to the knowledge, skills and behaviours in the standard.
+To confirm the apprentice’s knowledge, skills, and experience, talk to them and their employer.
+Make sure you document the discussion.
 This will also identify their career aspirations and explore the compatibility of the apprenticeship with their job role.
-The Institute for Apprenticeships and Technical Education’s (IfATE) Occupational maps and T Level progression profiles and mapping (where appropriate) must inform this discussion.
+The Institute for Apprenticeships and Technical Education’s (IfATE) occupational maps and T Level progression profiles and mapping (where appropriate) must inform this discussion.

 Mapping the level of competence to the training programme

-The provider should revisit the initial assessment after the apprenticeship starts if the apprentice is working at a level above or below expectations.
-The employer’s and apprentice’s feedback is vital as it may be necessary to further adapt the training plan based on new evidence or to consider an alternative standard.
+Check the initial assessment again after the apprenticeship starts to check if the apprentice is working above or below expectations.
+Feedback from both the employer and apprentice is important.
+It can help identify if you need to adapt the training plan or consider an alternative standard.

-Individuals could begin an apprenticeship from a variety of entry points and may have prior learning and or experience that requires consideration including:
+Individuals could begin an apprenticeship from a variety of entry points.
+This means they may have prior learning or experience you’ll need to consider.
+For example:

 - T Levels

 - higher technical qualifications